adamseelye/US-Census-Findings/README.md

 # US Census Findings:
-- This repository contains all the code used in Project 3 of Revatures 2022 big data cohort.
+- This repository contains all the code used in Project 3 of Revature's 2022 Big Data cohort.
-This project scrapes census data and uses spark to answer some analytical questions based on the data.
-Some of the questions we asked include:
+This project scrapes US Census data and uses Apache Spark to answer questions based on the data.
+Questions we ask include:
   - What was the total population of each state in 2000, 2010, and 2020?
   - Which region has the highest population?
   - Which region is growing the fastest?